lwsinclair/raindrop-mcp-python/README.md

 # Raindrop MCP Server

 This is a Model Context Protocol (MCP) server for Raindrop.io powered by the [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk/tree/main).
-It provides an easy way to read and update your bookmarks from the Raindrop personal knowledge management system from Claude Desktop in simple, human language.
+It provides an easy way to read and update your bookmarks from the Raindrop personal knowledge management system in simple, human language.
 This can be paired with the [Firecrawl MCP server](https://github.com/mendableai/firecrawl-mcp-server#) to read the URLs associated with your bookmarks and classify them accordingly.

 ## Requirements